EshaanAgg/Research-Literature-Manager/README.md

    - `https://raw.githubusercontent.com/<YOUR_GITHUB_USERNAME>/<YOUR_REPOSITORY_NAME>/main/data/currentPapers.csv`
    - `https://raw.githubusercontent.com/<YOUR_GITHUB_USERNAME>/<YOUR_REPOSITORY_NAME>/main/data/candidatePapers.csv`

+### Using Bibfiles

+You can use bibfiles to import papers into the system as well.
+To do so, just copy the content of the bib file into `data/upload.bib` and wait for the automated scripts to run.
+Then you can add the papers to the system same as candidate papers.

 ### Notes

 1. If some papers could not be found using the links provided, those papers would be left in the `papersToAdd.txt` itself.
 You can try replacing them with some other link to add them to the database using the scripts.